allentv/MilestoneProject2/README.md

 This was achieved by using Star Wars themed design which made the game more visually appealing.
 5. Be exposed to general Star Wars character facts</br>
 This was achieved by using Star Wars API from https://swapi.dev/.
-This would provide a random character fact highlighting the characters name, height, weight, and hair-clour.
+This would provide a random character fact highlighting the characters name, height, weight, and hair-clour when the game finished.
+A second page was also included which allows the user to click on main Star wars characters to obtain facts.

 ### Validators